jpverkamp/blog/content/reviews/movies/A Clockwork Orange.md

 reviews/year: 1971
 ---

-It turns out that a {{<crosslink text="very strange book" title="A Clockwork Orange">}} makes for an even strange film.
+It turns out that a [[A Clockwork Orange|very strange book]]() makes for an even strange film.
 Who would have thought?

 <!--more-->